 Chia seeds have been getting hype in the natural health industry for quite some time.
 Now, they seem to be breaking into mainstream media as well.
 Yesterday, CNBC ran a brief news story about Chia seeds, touting them as "the next superfood."

-Chia seeds are one of the best health products or foods that you can eat, but as evidenced by the video below, it still seems chia hasn't gotten past its previous fame as the popular Chia Pet.
-(I apologize in advance for the ad the CNBC video player will make you watch before the news clip actually begins.)
+Chia seeds are one of the best foods that you can eat, but it still seems chia hasn't gotten past its previous fame as the popular Chia Pet.
+There are terrible ch-ch-ch-chia puns all across the internet.

 I bought some chia about a month ago but have only managed to use it one or two times.
-My fabulous wife blended some chia seeds in our coffee grinder and put it in some black bean brownies she made from a recipe by one of her favorite bloggers, The Happy Herbivore.
+My fabulous wife blended some chia seeds in our coffee grinder and put it in some black bean brownies she made.

 5 Reason to Try Chia Seeds